themisir/themisir.com/content/about.md

 date: "2023-04-23"
 ---

 Hi, I'm Misir.
-I write software to make living and sometimes just for fun.
+I write software to make living; and sometimes just for fun.

 I like designing systems and eventually building them if I left with enough motivation to do so.
 This blog does not have any primary subject or target  audience as of writing this article.
 I generally write whatever comes off to my mind usually during the mid-night.